 * Texts are free, but subject to carrier fees.

 Let’s say you check your mentions once a day, in the morning.
 If big news breaks after that, you’re the last to know.

-Pulse prevents that from happening, so you’re ready for:
+Spike prevents that from happening, so you’re ready for: